Activity measures of dynamical systems over non-archimedean fields: The activity measure vs. the boundedness locus

-where it takes the minimum if and only if $\rho=\hat{\mu}$ by proposition \ref{EMP}.
-The Arakelov-Green function has explicit form by means of the dynamical Green function: \begin{lmm} \textit{There exists a real constant $C$ such that } \end{lmm} \begin{proof} Take a Laplacian of each side with respect to $x$:
+Now we prove Theorem \ref{slicemain}.
+Let us consider the Arakelov-Green function $g_{\hat{\mu}}(x,y)$ discussed in Section \ref{subsec:arakelovgreen}.
+This can be written explicitly by means of the dynamical Green function: \begin{lmm} \textit{ There exists a real constant $C$ such that } \end{lmm} \begin{proof} Take the Laplacian of each side with respect to $x$:

 Hence there exists a constant $C(y)$ depending on $y$ such that